-For leaders of large organizations these days it’s easy to fall into a tendency of seeing everything in terms of numbers, percentages and potential for profit.
+These days, it’s easy for leaders of organizations to fall into the habit of seeing everything in terms of numbers, percentages and potential for profit.

-Many executives come from an accounting background, which makes them already predisposed to this tendency, plus the way the corporate world operates these days makes it very difficult to have a broader perspective.
+Many executives come from an accounting background, which makes them already predisposed to this tendency.
+Additionally, the way the corporate world operates these days makes it very difficult to have a broader perspective.

-Yes, they get some satisfaction from their high earnings, from playing well at the corporate politics and from successful market conquests, but deep inside there’s emptiness that none of these things are able to fill.
+Yes, they get some satisfaction from high earnings, from playing well at corporate politics, from successful market conquests, etc., but deep inside there’s emptiness that none of these things are able to fill.

 I know that this must sound trite, but the reason for this condition is the lack of a higher purpose.

-Imagine for a moment that you are wa-a-ay in the future and you’re sitting on a park bench with your grandchild on your lap.
+Imagine for a moment that you are wa-a-ay in the future, and you’re sitting on a park bench with your grandchild in your lap.
 The grandchild asks you about what you did when you were young.
 What are you going to answer – I increased the shareholder value?